 - Bottled Water

 - Gratuities (optional)

 - If you are arriving on a cruise, please send name of ship and scheduled arrival time.
 It is important for me to know the name of the ship since there are multiple ships in port on some days

 - If you are staying at a hotel, arrangement will made to meet you at the hotel.

 - Guest will be dropped off at the same point where you were picked up

-- 4 to 6 hours (We leave it you the guest to decide)
+- 4 to 6 hours (We leave it to you the guest to decide)

-- Monday – Saturday.
-(Not available on Sundays and Public Holidays)
+- Tuesday & Thursday (Not available on Public Holidays)